SMSpp-Project/smspp-project/manual/index.md

-The development of SMS++ would not have been possible without the contributions of many co-authors over the years, prominent among them Rafael Durbano Lobato, Donato Meoli, Enrico Gorgone, Federica Di Pasquale, Francesco Demelas, Kostas Tavlaridis-Gyparakis, Niccolò Iardella, and Benoit Tran.
+The development of SMS++ would not have been possible without the contributions of many co-authors over the years, prominent among them Rafael Durbano Lobato, Donato Meoli, Enrico Gorgone, Federica Di Pasquale, Francesca Demelas, Kostas Tavlaridis-Gyparakis, Niccolò Iardella, and Benoit Tran.
 Specific contributions are credited in the source files and in the project's `CHANGELOG.md`.